 A few years ago, Facebook added an option of designating a legacy contact, someone who will look after a deceased's account.
 Legacy contacts have options to write a pinned post for the profile, perhaps to share a final message or information about a memorial service; respond to new friend requests, including old friends or family members who weren't yet on Facebook; update the profile picture and cover photo; and request the removal of the account.

 Establishing a legacy contact after a loved one's death can be done using this request form.
-The social network also has added a Tributes section separate from the time line to share stories, commemorate a birthday, or let friends and family know that you're thinking about your friend.
+The social network also has added a Tributes section that's separate from the timeline to share stories, commemorate a birthday or let friends and family members know that you're thinking about your late friend.